 Asthma

 Asthma is a disease in your lungs that makes it hard for you to breath.
-This disease does not go away.
+Asthma does not go away.
 The good news is asthma can be controlled.
 A person with controlled asthma can live a healthy and active life.

 • Problems with breathing